polarbee1001/ct-baseline-scr/README.md

-# CT radiomics-based prediction model for baseline serum creatinine
+# CT radiomics-based prediction model for baseline SCr

-Reference implementation: deep-learning kidney segmentation, morphological **shape** feature extraction, and regression modeling of baseline renal function.
+Reference implementation: deep-learning kidney segmentation, morphological shape feature extraction, and regression modeling of baseline renal function.

 **No patient data is included** — provide your own NIfTI images, masks, and a clinical table (formats below).